Mystery Operations Event Rules

 -Pistol holsters are required to be safe.
 Providing sufficient retention—either passive or active—to secure the pistol during movement and prevent the trigger from being engaged when the firearm is fully seated.
 The holster should be specifically designed for and functional with the pistol used.
 The carry position of the holster should facilitate a draw that does not result in the shooter flagging themselves or others, with chest, cross draw, and appendix carry being prohibited.

--Hot holstering on the clock is prohibited.
+-Hot holstering on the clock is prohibited unless you are WHS vetted.
 There is no such thing as a speed holstering.
 If you need the pistol, it stays out until it is tactically advantageous to holster in a safe and deliberate manner.
 When a pistol is drawn, use safe carry methods that allow you to keep the pistol pointed in a safe direction with your finger off the trigger during movement.
 We do the same thing with rifles; you do not need to holster to move.

 -During stages, move at a speed that allows you to be safe.
 Falls happen, but being reckless with your speed causing a safety violation will be a match DQ.
 Achieving a quick time should never compromise safety

--There are no hot weapon transitions.
+-There are no hot weapon transitions unless you are WHS vetted.
 Weapons will be cleared by use of a High Value Target if on the clock and transitioning to another weapon.
 High Value Target protocol is dropping the magazine and firing the round remaining in the chamber at the target.
 If missed, reload the weapon, drop magazine again, and reengage.
 This process must be followed until the HVT is neutralized.
 Don’t miss!
+Those who are WHS vetted will still follow the HVT protocol for stage equity, but may transition weapons at their discretion elsewhere during the stage.

 -Rifle slings are required, as shooters must manage their rifles during certain stages.
+Loaded rifles must be handled with extreme care.
 At stages where the rifle is not needed or during wait time, it may be grounded in a safe manner.
 When unslinging, avoid pointing the rifle at anyone.

 -A flexible 180-degree rule will be enforced.
 Depending on the terrain and course layout at certain stages, this may be reduced.
 Range officers will issue a reminder if you approach the limit, but only one warning will be given.
 Violating the 180-degree rule, or a lesser angle if specified, with your muzzle will result in disqualification from the match.
 Many stages will feature several shooting positions; if you move past them, the Range Officers will instruct you to return.
 Always be mindful of your muzzle discipline.